 “I’m Red-Green CVD and I have struggled with some aspect of OS mapping so much so I use them (in GIS) in grey scale and rely on the bold primary colour symbology.
 The new styling here is fantastic and works well for me.”

 – Feedback from colour blind user @AWP_BackCountry on Twitter.

 We’ve heard that these new styles have been especially well received in schools, and it is estimated by UK charity Colour Blind Awareness that on average 1 child in every classroom suffers with colour blindness.
 Several teachers have contacted us to tell us that some of their colour blind students were “gobsmacked” and looking at map extracts were “blown away by how many buildings there were”.
 Students have been encouraged to let their schools know if they have CVD, so that learning materials in lessons can be suitably adapted.

 Since hearing about the ways in which these products are improving accessibility and mapping experiences for users, we have been exploring more ways we can expand the reach of this product, to help both the general public with walking and other outdoor activities, and those with a more technical background who use our maps in GIS software.
-We’ve been working with the OS Maps app team so that later this year the CVD styles can be integrated into this award winning app.
+We’ve been working with the OS Maps team to investigate whether later this year the CVD styles can be integrated into the online desktop service.
 This will make it even easier for colour blind walkers, runners, and cyclists to use our data to get outside.